ascndia/growtopia-itemid-lua/README.md

 4. basic data structure ( map or tables in lua )

 ## Getting started
-download the mapper.lua file and paste or write this in your lua script
+download the mapper.lua file and paste or write this in at top of your lua script
 ```
 local mapper = require('mapper')

+... your code
 ```

 what does this do is return a mapper module struct from the mapper.lua module